tsauvajon/nft-car-ownership/README.md

 This project is all about showing an alternate way of thinking about ownership, and especially transferring ownership.
 It comes with its set of challenges and drawbacks, but it improves a few things:
-- it can lessen the need for a legal framework, especially important in less regulated countries.
-The true ownership is defined programatically, in the Ethereum blockchain
+- it can lessen the need for a legal framework, which is especially important in less regulated countries.
+The true ownership is defined programatically, in the Ethereum blockchain,
-- transfer of ownership is tied to a pre-defined exchange of money, and both happen at the same time (instead of payments => keys)
+- transfer of ownership is tied to a pre-defined exchange of money, and both happen at the same time (instead of payments => keys).
+In other words, both the NFT and the money get exchanged at exactly the same time, not one after the other,
-- totally virtual, which can help mitigate physical aggression/theft risk
+- totally virtual, which can help mitigate physical aggression/theft risk.

 Downsides (they can be mitigated):
-- subject to DDoS attacks
+- subject to DDoS attacks,
-- if you lose your private key, you lose your car
+- if you lose your private key, you lose your car,
-- additional cybersecurity challenges
+- additional cybersecurity challenges.

 ## My implementation